Additive Schwarz methods for serendipity elements: Introduction

 \section{Introduction}

 A very popular method for solving Partial Differential Equations (PDEs) is the known Finite Element Method (FEM).
-For this, FEM uses the variational formulation of PDE defined over a subdivision of the original domain into smaller parts, these are called finite elements.

-The serendipity space $\mathcal{S}_k$ contains all of standard polynomials of total degree $k$, $\mathcal{P}_k$, and includes enough extra functions to enforce $C^0$ continuity.
-This gives the same order of accuracy as tensor product quadratic spaces $\mathcal{Q}_k$ with a much smaller approximating space, which may save time and resources when solving the PDEs with FEM.
+These methods approximate solutions in finite-dimensional spaces consisting of piecewise polynomials or other suitable functions defined over some subdivision of the domain into simple shapes.
+Of current research interest is the serendipity space $\mathcal{S}_k$, which contains all of standard polynomials of total degree $k$ (hence denoted by $\mathcal{P}_k$), with enough additional polynomials to enforce $C^0$ continuity on quadrilaterals.
+This gives the same order of accuracy as tensor product spaces $\mathcal{Q}_k$ with a much smaller approximating space, which may save time and resources when solving the PDEs with FEM.

 An important and general reference on the study on serendipity elements is the paper by Arnold and Awanou \cite{Arnold}.
 Recently, Gillette et al.~\cite{Gillette} expanded the theory beyond $H^1$ elements to differential forms.
-All of those require rectangular cells or affinely mapped quadrilaterals to obtain full accuracy.
-Serendipity spaces on general quadrilaterals are known~\cite{arbogast2018direct}, but these spaces include some rational functions.
-The analysis in our paper does not cover this case, although handling these elements is a possible extension.
+The full convergence theory for these elements requires rectangular or at least affinely-mapped quadrilateral/hexahedral elements.
+Curvilinear mapping can degrade the order of convergence for serendipity elements~\cite{arnold2015finite} in particular cases, although triggering this pathology seems quite subtle, and we include some computational results on a general quadrangulation.
+Serendipity spaces that guarantee full accuracy on general quadrilaterals are known~\cite{arbogast2022direct}, but these spaces include some rational functions.
+Our analysis in does not cover this case, although it is a possible extension.

-We will prove that additive Schwarz methods for the k-version of FEM with patch smoothers \cite{Pavarino1993/94} and a low order space give conditioning estimates independent of the polynomial degree and the mesh size for a model problem.
-This way, we provide the technical tools so that the general theory developed by Sch\"oberl in his thesis \cite{Schoeberl1999} goes through for serendipity spaces to prove the optimality of additive Schwarz preconditioners.
-As a byproduct of our analysis, the patch smoother can be used within a multigrid method.

-The work is outlined as follows. \cref{sec:main} will describe the model Poisson problem, its weak form, and details of the approximating spaces.
-In \cref{subsec:devitermeth} we will develop the theory of patch smoother and optimal solvers for serendipity elements; in \cref{subsec:asloworder} we will study the optimality of the two-level preconditioner resulting from combining an additive Schwarz smoother with a low-order global system.
-In \cref{sec:num} we test the theoretical results with Firedrake.
-Finally, in \cref{sec:conc} we give the conclusions about our results and some insights on future work.